Running Code on Cleanup with the Drop Trait

 - You specify the code to run when a value goes out of scope by implementing the

-trait requires you to implement one method nameddrop
+Droptrait requires you to implement one method nameddropthat takes a mutable reference toself.

 To see when Rust calls